riteshkagale/Machine-Learning-using-Python/Salary-Prediction-using-regression/README.md

 Download dataset: https://www.kaggle.com/karthickveerakumar/salary-data-simple-linear-regression

-Here Linear and polynomial regression's R2 SQAURE value is better than the other regressions
+Here Linear and polynomial regression's R2 score value is better than the other regressions